-Human capital is widely believed to improve entrepreneurial performance (Stuart & Abetti 1990; Blanchflower & Oswald 1998; Bruderl & Preisendorfer 1998; Cooper et al. 1994; Pennings et al. 1998; Van Praag & Cramer 2001; Van Praag 2003; Bosma et al. 2004).
+Human capital is widely believed to improve entrepreneurial performance (Stuart & Abetti 1990; Blanchflower & Oswald 1998; Bruderl & Preisendorfer 1998; Cooper et al. 1994; Pennings et al. 1998; Van Praag & Cramer 2001; Van Praag 2003;

+Bosma et al. 2004).
 Following Colombo and Grilli (2005), individuals with greater human capital are likely to have better entrepreneurial judgment that leads to the successful of its business.
 These individuals normally behave and embrace the nature of non-resistance to change, the implementation of new ideas proposed by internal collaborators, and the incentives for accomplishing, on a continuous basis, interdisciplinary discussion and dialogue (Batjargal, 2007).
 Those natures are known as entrepreneurial behavior.
-The noneconomic performance of SMEs is positively affected by enthusiasm at work, the incentives for interdisciplinary discussion and dialogue (Leitao & Franco, 2011).
+The non-economic accomplishing, on a continuous basis, interdisciplinary discussion and dialogue (Batjargal, 2007).
+Those natures are known as entrepreneurial behavior.
+The non-economic performance of SMEs is positively affected by enthusiasm at work, the incentives for interdisciplinary discussion and dialogue (Leitao & Franco, 2011).
 Meanwhile, the economic performance of SMEs is positively affected by enthusiasm at work, propensity for innovating activities, and capability for finding multiple solutions.
-As noted by Bosma et al. (2004), it is argued that the firm's performance is determined only bv the founder's circumstances and good luck, but also by his individual capital, a proxy of entrepreneurial behavior.
+As noted by Bosma et al. (2004), it is argued that the firm's performance is determined not only by the founder's talent, circumstances and good luck, but also by his individual capital, a proxy of his entrepreneurial behavior.

-Based on those reviews of the literature, we proposed that local culture and government role have two types of relationship with SMEs performance, i.e. direct relationship indirect relationship and through entrepreneurial behavior as the mediating variable.
-Entrepreneurial behavior in this study is expected to improve the magnitude of the relationship between local culture, government role, and SMEs performance.
+Based on those reviews of the literature, we proposed that local culture and government role have two types of relationship with SMEs performance, i.e. direct relationship and indirect relationship through entrepreneurial behavior as the mediating variable.
+Entrepreneurial behavior in this study is expected to improve the magnitude of the relationship between local culture. government role, and SMEs performance.
 If local culture does not support and government role is low, then entrepreneurial behavior will not support the entrepreneurs to perform optimally and enhance the SMEs performance.
 Baron and Kenny (1986) define the mediating variable as the mechanism through which the effect of the dependent variable can be influenced by the independent variable.
 The mediating variable can increase the value of the dependant variable.
 It measures the level of local culture effect and government role on the SMEs performance.

 Figure 1 show the framework of this study.